Urgent (song): Recording

 Foreigner went into the Electric Lady Studios with producer Robert John "Mutt" Lange, best known at the time as producer for hard rock band AC/DC.
 Foreigner's sound wasn't quite as heavy, and the band worked with then-unknown Thomas Dolby to program and play synthesizer.
 Dolby's work can be heard on "Urgent."
 Mark Rivera, Foreigner's regular saxophonist on albums and tours throughout the 1980s, played rhythmic sax on the song, including the recurring siren-like riff.
 The iconic tenor saxophone solo was performed by celebrated Motown multi-instrumentalist Junior Walker, who was coincidentally performing in New York during Foreigner's album sessions and agreed to contribute.

 Lange was a perfectionist with Dolby, making him play some of the simple notes over and over until they were perfect.
 On the other hand, Dolby recalled Lange using Walker's first take, appreciating its raw, rough edges.
-Jones stated in an interview his conflicting memory of Lange fastidiously splicing together multiple takes from Walker, who later mimicked the recorded version when performing with the band as a guest on tour.
+Jones stated in an interview that his conflicting memory of Lange fastidiously splicing together multiple takes from Walker, who later mimicked the recorded version when performing with the band as a guest on tour.
 Lange was a fan of Dolby's earlier work, and Dolby had a demo of a song called "Urges" where he sang "urges, urges...".
 Lange asked Dolby for permission to incorporate this into a Foreigner song, which was then turned into the lyric "Urgent, urgent...".
 Dolby was a little surprised when he heard the finished song, but later felt glad to have positively influenced the track.
 "Urges" later appeared on Dolby's 1982 album The Golden Age of Wireless.

 Rivera recorded at least 12 versions of the saxophone solo but ultimately the first version was used in the final release, despite some rough edges.

 Jones has rated "Urgent" as one of his 11 favorite Foreigner songs, specifically praising Walker's sax solo and Dolby's "freaky" riffs.